What must you see if you only have 48 hours in Dubai? The desert and the skyscrapers!

 The second day I was going up to the 125th floor of the tallest building in the world!

-The desert safari experience was very different to what I expected.
+What you must see if you only have 48 hours in Dubai is the desert safari experience.
+It was very different to what I expected.

 We got back in the jeep and drove through the sand dunes.